CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 - Up to $200 may be authorized by the president or by the vice-president in the president's absence

-13.5 All accounts shall be submitted to the Treasurer and all payments shall be covered by a receipt.
-Accounts for all expenditures shall be presented by the Treasurer for approval at a meeting of the Board of Directors which shall satisfy itself that the expenditures have been properly incurred.
+13.5 All accounts shall be submitted to the treasurer and all payments shall be covered by a receipt.
+Accounts for all expenditures shall be presented by the treasurer for approval at a meeting of the Board of Directors, which shall satisfy itself that the expenditures have been properly incurred.

 Article 14 EXECUTION OF DOCUMENTS

 Contracts, documents or any instruments in writing requiring the signature of the Association shall be signed by any two officers.
-Those that commit the Association to financial obligation must be authorized in accordance with the level of expenditure as defined in paragraph 14.3 (Financial Administration).
+Those that commit the Association to financial obligation must be authorized in accordance with the level of expenditure as defined in Article 13.3 (Financial Administration).
 All contracts, documents and instruments in writing so signed shall be binding upon the Association without any further authorization or formality.
 The Board of Directors shall have power from time to time by resolution to appoint an officer or officers on behalf of the Association to sign specific contracts, documents and instruments in writing.
-The Secretary shall retain all documents as part of the official record of business of the Association.
+The secretary shall retain all documents as part of the official record of business of the Association.